9 Ways to Buy Cheap Tickets to NYC’s Hottest Broadway Shows

 Sign up for a 18-40 year old discounted ticket program

 Lincoln Center, Roundabout Theater Company, and Manhattan Theatre Club each produce some of the best shows on Broadway, and they want you to see them.
-If anyone in the range of 18-40 years old, joining these free programs can unlock affordable tickets without having to try your luck in a lottery or schlep to the box office: Lincoln Center's LincTix offers $32 tickets for 21-35 year olds; Roundabout's HipTix offers $30 tickets for 18-40 year olds; and MTC's 30 under 35 offers $30 tickets to anyone under 35.
-For similarly fantastic Off-Broadway shows, choose from Second Stage and Playwrights Horizons.
+For those in the range of 18-40 years old, joining these free programs can unlock affordable tickets without having to try your luck in a lottery or schlep to the box office: Lincoln Center's LincTix offers $32 tickets for 21-35 year olds; Roundabout's HipTix offers $30 tickets for 18-40 year olds; and MTC's 30 under 35 offers $30 tickets to anyone under 35.
+For similarly fantastic deals at Off-Broadway shows, check out Second Stage and Playwrights Horizons.

 Purchase rush tickets from anywhere